The Mop dog, otherwise known as a Komondor, was bred to watch over and protect flocks of sheep.

 The Mop dog is considered a large breed.

-Males can reach 27.5 inches in height and will weigh to 100 pounds, whilst females are slightly smaller reaching 25.5 inches and weighing up to 80 pounds.
+Males can reach 27.5 inches in height and will weigh up-to 100 pounds, whilst females are slightly smaller reaching 25.5 inches and weighing up to 80 pounds.

 The Mop dog is a large dog with a heavy mop-like coat, underneath lays a sturdy, muscular and agile body.